wesrer/Ethereum-From-Scratch/README.md

 # Ethereum-From-Scratch
-A collection of resources useful from Scratch
+A collection of resources I found useful while learning Ethereum from Scratch

+I have compiled the resources in an order that I think would make the most sense to new learners if they went through the list sequentially.

+Pull request and resource recommendations are welcome

 ## Basics of Blockchain